marktsuchida/ihist/README.md

 uint16.

 **`mask`** : *array_like, optional*
 Per-pixel mask.
+Must be uint8.
+Shape must match image dimensions:

+- For 1D images `(W,)`: mask must be 1D, shape `(W,)`
-Must be uint8, 2D, shape `(H, W)`.
+- For 2D/3D images: mask must be 2D, shape `(H, W)`

 Only pixels with non-zero mask values are included.
 If not specified, all pixels are included.

 **`components`** : *sequence of int, optional*
 Indices of components to histogram.
 If not specified, all components are